basilesimon/blog/about.md

 title: About
 ---

-# Basile Simon
+# Hi

 <img src="http://basilesimon.fr/img/avatar.jpg" width="300px" align="left" style="padding-right:1em;"/>

-Hacker-journalist at [BBC News Labs](http://bbcnewslabs.co.uk), working on new journalism formats and things.
+I'm a hacker-journalist at [BBC News Labs](http://bbcnewslabs.co.uk), working on new journalism formats and things.
 Sort of.

-Data-journalist at [Airwars.org](http://airwars.org), monitoring coalition strikes against Daesh and claims of civilian casualties.
+I'm also chasing bugs and designing the datasets at [Airwars.org](http://airwars.org), monitoring anti-Daesh Coalition strikes and claims of civilian casualties.

 I fancy data, coding, the internets, and Belgian beers.
-Also, all things drones, infosec, natsec.
+Also, all things drones, infosec and natsec.

 [Head here](http://basilesimon.fr/) to learn more about me.